Dental Implant Singapore (Tooth Implant Singapore)

-A dental (or tooth) implant is a titanium fixture that is placed into the jawbone to support an artificial crown.
-The periodontist may suggest placing a bone graft or soft tissue graft around the implant to fabricate a natural looking smile.
+Dental (or tooth/teeth) implants are titanium fixtures that are placed into the jawbone to support artificial crowns.
+The periodontist may suggest placing a bone graft or soft tissue graft around the implant to fabricate a natural-looking smile.

-If you have missing teeth and are embarrassed by the need to wear a removable denture, then a dental implant is for you.
-Dental implants are a great replacement option for missing teeth.
-Dental implants can be placed in a way that it appears very natural and harmonious with the adjacent teeth.
+If you have missing teeth and are embarrassed by the need to wear a removable denture, then a dental (tooth/teeth) implant is for you.
+Dental implant surgery is a option to replace missing teeth.
+Dental implants can be placed in a way that it appears or mimics your natural teeth, replacing the missing tooth and creating a harmonious aesthetic with the adjacent teeth.

 Dental implants are an excellent alternative for people who:

 - Want something that feels natural.
-A dental implant recreates the shape and contour of a natural tooth.
+One advantage is that the dental implant recreates the shape and contour of a natural tooth.
 There is also no need to remove the implant at night to clean.
 You will be able to clean it like your own teeth.
 It also has the strength to withstand normal biting forces and is not as weak as a plastic removable denture.

 - Want something that looks natural.
-If done correctly with a good surgical technique and with a good implant system, the anterior implant should look like a natural tooth and emerge from the gums like a natural tooth.
+If done correctly with a good surgical technique and with a good implants dental system, the anterior implant should look like a natural tooth and emerge from the gums like a natural tooth.
 It should look virtually indistinguishable from the other teeth.

 - Do not want to sacrifice tooth structure on the teeth adjacent to the gap.
 The other fixed replacement option for missing teeth is a fixed bridge.
 But this requires that the adjacent teeth be ground down to hold the missing tooth/teeth.
 In comparison, dental implants exists as a unit on its own.

 Is the dental implant treatment procedure painful?